 Combining the work of a wide range of experts, this collection will be of great interests to scholars of politics, philosophy, religious studies, and the literary influence of religion.

-1. Introduction Rowe, Zimmermann, and Dyck Section One: Imagining Religion and Politics 2.
+1. Introduction Rowe, Zimmermann, and Dyck Section 1: Imagining Religion and Politics 2.
 Politics and the Religious Imagination Richard Kearney 3.
 Imagining the Catechism of the Citizen Simon Critchley 4.
-Catechising the Secular Imagination: a Response to Simon Critchley Jens Zimmermann Section Two: The Religious Imagination in American Politics 5.
+Catechising the Secular Imagination: a Response to Simon Critchley Jens Zimmermann Section 2: The Religious Imagination in American Politics 5.
 Agents of Change: Lyndon Johnson, Catholics, and Civil Rights Lawrence McAndrews 6.
 Narrating Desire: the Gospel of Wealth in Christian America David Gutterman 7.
 Green for God: Religious Environmentalists in the United States Andrew Pieper 8.
-Understanding Jewish Women and their Efforts to Secure Political Power Terri Fine Section Three: The Religious Imagination in Global Politics 9.
+Understanding Jewish Women and their Efforts to Secure Political Power Terri Fine Section 3: The Religious Imagination in Global Politics 9.
 Accomodating the Other: Lessons from Encounters between Christianity and Confucianism in Early Modern China Hassan Bashir 10.
 Charles Taylor’s Modernity in a Latin American Catholicism Gustavo Morello 11.
 Telling Multiple Stories: the BJP’s Appeal to Group-Specific Interests and the Hindutva Master Frame Shelly Ghai 12.
 Crosscutting Narratives: Diaspora and Indigenous Movements among Coptic Christians in Egypt Paul Rowe 13.
 Conclusion Rowe, Zimmermann and Dyck

 Paul S. Rowe is Associate Professor in the Department of Political Studies at Trinity Western University